Daniel Piper

 Educational Programs

-Understanding People Through Music and Culture
+Understanding People Through Music, Culture,

 About Daniel

-Daniel Piper is a curator, ethnomusicologist, public educator, and lifelong musician whose work explores the connections between music, culture, and human experience.
-Since 2011, he has served as a curator at the global Musical Instrument Museum in Phoenix, Arizona, where he oversees collections and exhibitions from Latin America, the Caribbean, North Africa, and the Middle East.From an early age, Piper developed a passion for music and a deep appreciation for human diversity and creativity—interests that continue to shape his work today.
-He holds degrees from Wesleyan University, The Hartt School, and Brown University, where he earned master's and doctoral degrees in ethnomusicology.As a curator and ethnomusicologist, Piper has conducted fieldwork in more than twenty countries across Latin America and the Middle East.
+Daniel Piper is a public educator, curator, ethnomusicologist, and lifelong musician whose work explores the connections between music, culture, and human experience.
+Since 2011, he has served as a curator for Latin America, the Caribbean, North Africa, and the Middle East at the global Musical Instrument Museum in Phoenix, Arizona.
+He holds degrees from Wesleyan University, The Hartt School of Music, and Brown University, where he earned master's and doctoral degrees in ethnomusicology.From an early age, Piper developed a passion for music and a deep appreciation for human diversity, creativity, and spirituality.
+His Christian faith, together with these lifelong interests, continues to shape both his work and his sense of purpose.As a curator and ethnomusicologist, Piper has conducted fieldwork in more than twenty countries across Latin America and the Middle East.
 Through long-standing relationships with musicians, instrument makers, and cultural leaders, he has documented performances, festivals, ceremonies, and oral histories while helping build one of the world's most significant collections of musical instruments.
 His work has contributed to exhibitions, publications, public programs, media projects, and educational initiatives that connect audiences with diverse musical traditions and cultural perspectives.Alongside his professional work, Piper remains an active musician and creative artist.
 His musical experiences as a pianist, violinist, composer, and student of voice and percussion continue to inform his approach to teaching, research, and cultural engagement.

 Upcoming Programs